9 Min Read

 Leishmaniasis distribution

-• The disease is also found in rain forests of Central and South America and in deserts of West Asia.
+In addition to tropical and subtropical areas, leishmaniasis is also found in the rainforests of Central and South America and in the deserts of West Asia.

-• More than 90% of the world’s cases of visceral leishmaniasis are found in India, Bangladesh, Nepal, Sudan, and Brazil.
+When it comes to visceral leishmaniasis, more than 90% of the global cases are reported in India, Bangladesh, Nepal, Sudan, and Brazil.
+These countries bear a significant burden of the disease.

 • Mexico